scottcorgan/httpify/README.md

 # httpify

-Simple wrapper around the [request](https://www.npmjs.org/package/request) module using [reqwest](https://www.npmjs.org/package/reqwest) for use in Browserify and Node.
+Http in Node and Browserify, simply.

 ## Install